Course Descriptions 2026 - 2027

 Choristers

 Course Description: For girls and boys with unchanged voices.
 Students are taught the tools they need in order to be able to teach themselves new chants.
 They study chant notation, singing techniques, solfège, intervals, and sight singing.
 These skills will help them learn new music, whether Propers, Ordinaries, or hymns, more quickly and easily should they join the Acolyte Schola or Cantor group for singing Masses.
 These students will learn selected chants and hymns and may audition to sing in the choir loft for the three Masses each semester as space allows, at the Music Director's approval.
+All sing at Mass using a provided music sheet in a reserved section of pews.

 The Story of Civilization